 A UK 2:1 honours degree, or its international equivalent, in veterinary medicine or veterinary nursing.

-They will also consider your application if you have a degree in a related science with appropriate practical experience.
+Your application will also be considered if you have a degree in a related science with appropriate practical experience.

 3 - 6 years